 - c.
-Using the jack rod from the tool set located in the cargo area (or suitable tool), insert into the screw located through the access hole near the front of the hood lock. - d.
+Using a flat head screwdriver (or suitable tool), insert into the screw located through the access hole near the front of the hood lock. - d.
 Rotate screw clockwise to release the charge connector lock. - e.
 Press the charge connector release button and pull the charge connector to remove it.

-Indications the High Voltage System is ON
+Indications the High-voltage System is ON

-- 1. If the READY indicator is ON, the high voltage system is active. - 2.
-The high voltage system is active if any charge indicator is ON (blue LEDs on top of the instrument panel).
+- 1. If the READY indicator is ON, the high-voltage system is active. - 2.
+The high-voltage system is active if any charge indicator is ON (blue LEDs on top of the instrument panel).

-Before disconnecting the 12V battery terminal, if necessary, lower the windows, unlock the doors, and open the rear hatch as required.
-Once 12V battery is disconnected, power controls will not operate.
+Before disconnecting the 12-volt battery terminal, if necessary, lower the windows, unlock the doors, and open the rear hatch as required.
+Once 12-volt battery is disconnected, power controls will not operate.

-Powering Down the High Voltage System
+Powering Down the High-voltage System

-The high voltage system can be shut down with any 1 of the following procedures:
+The high-voltage system can be shut down with any 1 of the following procedures:

-- Turn OFF the power switch and disconnect the 12V battery.
-Refer to Primary Procedure (FRG-20). - Remove the fuses for the high voltage control system and disconnect the 12V battery.
-Refer to Alternate Procedure 1 (Remove Fuses) (FRG-21). - Remove the service plug and disconnect the 12V battery.
-Refer to Alternate Procedure 2 (Remove Service Plug) (FRG-24).
+- Turn OFF the power switch and disconnect the 12-volt battery.
+Refer to Primary Procedure (FRG-22). - Remove the fuses for the high-voltage control system and disconnect the 12-volt battery.
+Refer to Alternate Procedure 1 (Remove Fuses) (FRG-23). - Remove the service plug and disconnect the 12-volt battery.
+Refer to Alternate Procedure 2 (Remove Service Plug) (FRG-26).